curtwelch/RoboND-Rover-Project/writeup.md

 I used all the "sand" pixels to assist in driving, not the "trimmed" set I used for world map updates.

-The perceetion code uses the visual data to check the path ahead, and recommend a steering angle, and maximum safe speed to the decision.
+The perception code uses the visual data to check the path ahead, and recommend a steering angle, and maximum safe speed to the decision.
 So it sets Rover.safe_angle (for the steering angle), and Rover.safe_vel (for the speed) which is then used by the decision code to drive the car.

 To check the path ahead, the code creates a trapezoid shaped box in front of the rover, at the angle specified.
 The box is 15 pixels wide, and the length depeonds on the confirued max driving speed, but as submitted, it's 52 pixels ahead of teh rover (5.2 meters approximately).
 The centerline of the box follows the recommeneded steering angle -- so for a 10 deg steering angle, it's a box slated at 10 degs.